erikarvstedt/extra-container/README.md

     --attr | -A attrPath
       Select an attribute from the config expression

+    --nixpkgs-path
+      A nix expression that returns a path to the nixpkgs source to use for building the containers

     --nixos-path
-      A nix expression that returns a path to the NixOS source to use for building the containers
+      Like '--nixpkgs-path', but for directly specifying the NixOS source

     --start | -s
       Start all created containers